Siya-Bhadu/Assignment1_CS303/Assignment1_CS303/README.md

 ## Description
 This C++ program reads integers from an input file (A1input.txt) into a one-dimensional array and performs the following operations:

-1. Find an integer in the array – returns the index if found.
+1. Find an integer in the array â€“ returns the index if found.
-2. Modify a value at a specified index – shows old and new values.
+2. Modify a value at a specified index â€“ shows old and new values.
 3. Add a new integer to the end of the array.
 4. Remove an integer at a specified index.